Probate Q&A Series

 • Collect all relevant evidence: medical records, witness statements, correspondence.

-• Determine if the estate qualifies for the small estate affidavit based on asset value.
+• Determine if the estate qualifies for collection by affidavit based on asset value.

 • Prepare the affidavit with clear descriptions of assets and heirs.